craftcms/docs/docs/3.x/config/config-settings.md

 The URI Craft should use for user login on the front-end.

+This can be set to `false` to disable front-end login.

 See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v3/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.